Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 However, the model also has certain possible drawbacks, including:
 - With the rapidly growing number of participants, the incentive to uncover vulnerabilities has diminished significantly, resulting in a possible lack of top-tier engagement.
 - Auditors independently traverse the entire process, from document review to codebase scrutiny, with minimal collaboration.
 This lack of cooperative brainstorming is a notable drawback, as it limits the opportunity for auditors to learn from each other and incurs a waste of time and effort.
-Furthermore, competition around the prize pool may discourage auditors from sharing knowledge with each other.
+Furthermore, competition around the prize pool may discourage auditors from sharing knowledge.
-- The engagement of auditors is limited to a short period of time, with no long-term relationship established between the client and the auditor.
+- The engagement of auditors is limited to a short period, with no long-term relationship established between the client and the auditor.

 ## 3.4 Conclusion

 In this section, we delved into an analysis of current audit models, examining their strengths and possible weaknesses.

-While all of the models have their own advantages and disadvantages, one common shortcoming is that each model is limited to a single round that involves finding vulnerabilities and mitigating them.
+While all of the models have their advantages and disadvantages, one common shortcoming is that each model is limited to a single round that involves finding vulnerabilities and mitigating them.
 This single round is often insufficient to ensure the protocol is entirely devoid of vulnerabilities.

 Recently, many protocols have been going through multiple rounds of audits, with the first round being a traditional audit and the second round being a community-based audit.
 We believe this approach is a step in the right direction, but there is still room for improvement because the rounds are completely independent of each other.